canonical/microceph/docs/how-to/import-remote-cluster.rst

 This creates ``$remote.conf/$remote.keyring`` files in the snap's config directory allowing users (and microceph) to perform ceph operations on the remote clusters.

-This also enables capabilities like remote replication by exposing required remote cluster details to MicroCeph and Ceph.
+This also enables capabilities like replication to remote clusters by exposing required remote cluster details to MicroCeph and Ceph.

 Working with remote MicroCeph clusters